 The prodigal sun springs diurnal,

-At grey breaks dawn chorus,
+At grey breaks dawn

 Mistily rising to lay beauty before us.